distbit0/prompts/simple_todos.md

 - Then ask me only non-obvious questions to remove actual & material ambiguity/uncertainty regarding my intent, to facilitate planning+implementation and to ask me to confirm the approach for that todo.
 Pls do not waste my time with obvious/confirmatory questions.
     - If a todo ends with !, this indicates it is complex so you should think about it/investigate even more thoroughly and ask a large number of questions
     - Append to each question "Default answer: " and then specify the default answer (how you will resolve the question if the user doesn't answer it)
-        - If I do not answer a question, it means I accept the default answer.
+        - If I do not answer a question, it means I selected the default answer.
 - Keep updating that todo's approach based on my clarifications until I accept it, or I implicitly accept it.
 - After the current todo's approach is accepted, record a concrete plan for it based on my comments, elaborations, and responses:
   - If "$ARGUMENTS" is empty, append the plan to `plan/PLAN.md` (create it, and the `plan/` directory, if needed).